 Content marketing is creating, publishing and promoting value-based content to attract your target audience so they get to know, like and trust you.
 But content marketing should not be done without a well thought-out content marketing strategy.

 It’s no surprise that customers and visitors to your website have questions about your business, product or service that need to be answered.
 And we try to answer those questions through our blog posts and page content.
 But often the visitor needs a simpler way to find the answer they are looking for.
-A frequently asked questions or FAQ page is a place for visitors to easily find answers to their questions in one place.

 Your content strategy is the blueprint for what content your business needs in order to accomplish your business goals.
 And your content strategy is needed before you can implement a content marketing strategy.

 When I ask the question “How Will You Find Your Next Client — or Will They Find You?”, it is a direct challenge to business owners to define an inbound marketing strategy to encourage those who are ready to buy to contact you.